Let’s face it – a lot of us are scared to use a dark paint color in our homes…

 - SW 6283 Thistle

 For your ceilings, trims, and moldings – SW Extra White or SW Pure White will help protrude a true hue of SW Inkwell.

 Although you must know that even though these following colors look similar, they might still differ in the undertones or reflectivity!

 So, one of the closely related colors is SW 6993 Black of Night and BM 2127-20 Black Ink!

 Sherwin Williams Black of Night is comparatively a darker tone that exhibits intimidating and daring appearances like many of the SW Black paints.

 It has a slight navy blue in it – which can be quite dominating when the room is exposed to excessive natural light.

 Secondly, it holds the same LRV of 4 – thus, is equally dark and bold.

 You can best pair this dark color with mauve, shades of green, and crisp whites.

-Order a wall-stick sample of Black of Night here to help you compare colors in your own space.
+Order wall-stick samples of these two colors to help you compare colors in your own space.